ch728/squash-gs/README.md

 ## Layout
 * phenotype_data - raw phenotype data and scripts used for processing
-* genotype_data - raw snp filtering scripts
+* genotype_data - raw snp vcfs and filtering scripts
 * analysis - scripts used for analysis